BristolModernJive/bristolmodernjive.github.io/tile01_dancewithus.md

 - Thursdays 7:00 pm - 8:00 pm: Partner class with Matt and Sarah on ZOOM.
 - Thursdays 4:45 pm - 6:15 pm: IN-PERSON, solo dance-fitness class or choreo class in the Carpenter Room of the Richmond Building

+For the partnered lesson, please only dance with everyone in your support bubble!

 # Memberships and Pricing
 You can purchase our memberships on our [SU webpage](https://www.bristolsu.org.uk/groups/modern-jive-society).